 - West End: A fantastic neighbourhood located west of the city centre, the hip West End offers plenty of greenspace along with vintage second-hand shops, pubs, music venues & bars.
 This is one of the coolest areas in Glasgow and perfect for travellers who prefer digging into the local culture versus hopping between typical tourist sites.

-✓ Best area to stay for first-time visitors
+✓ Best area to stay in Glasgow for first-time visitors

 When you’re visiting Glasgow for the first-time, there’s no better place to stay than Central Glasgow.
 The city centre area is home to the Scottish capital’s most important attractions and has more than enough goin’ on at all time to keep you interested whether you have one day in Glasgow or a week.